The chiropteran project

 The Chiropteran photographic project in the Valencian Community has been underway for some time with the intention of photographing and classifying these mammals in their natural state and in their various species.
 As is known, it is a nocturnal mammal closely linked to Valencian culture and the coat of arms of its city, as it is said that a sign of the Reconquest of the city by Jaume I would be the agitated flight of these mammals.
 In addition, it is an animal linked to literature and cinema, since the Irish novelist Bram Stoker (1847-1912) used it as a symbol of vampirism in the book that bears the well-known title of Dracula (1897), in which the vampire turns into a bat at will when he wants to go unnoticed or simply fly away to another place.
 From then on, this curious little bat would be associated with fear and terror, being as it is, the only mammal capable of flying and that has adapted to different ecological niches throughout the world.

-Not in vain, the bat performs extraordinary pest control, as they are huge consumers of insects that avoid the use of pesticides and chemical pesticides that have negative effects on the natural environment.
-In the Valencian Community I have been able to photograph a good number of them in their natural space.
-It is not an easy or simple task, since night photography and the cavities that must be penetrated for this photographic design are arduous, expensive, and require a large deployment of technical material, where we have little room for improvisation, that is to say everything must be prepared in advance.
-In nature, this requires creating an appropriate scenario, knowing the possible trajectory of the animal, and then performing multiple tests.
+For many years, I have been able to photograph these mammals that have conquered the air in their natural space.
+It is not an easy or simple task, since night photography and the cavities that must be penetrated for this photographic design are arduous, expensive, and require a large deployment of technical material, where we have little room for improvisation, that is, everything must be prepared in advance.
+In nature this requires creating an appropriate scenario, knowing the possible trajectory of the animal and then carrying out multiple tests.
+Therefore, going into their privacy to photograph them in their habitat is quite a challenge, mainly because they fly at night, they are black, small, you can barely see them, let alone focus on them.
+They are very fast and change trajectory suddenly and unexpectedly.
+Most of the time when taking the photo they were no longer there, but the experience of the years refining the technique and the way of approaching the photographic sessions have made the results achieved worthwhile.

 The work of awareness and protection of the bat begins at the moment in which this work and the current reality of this small flying mammal are explained and shown to the public.